-These are things you see me using in the "How to Make Mayonnaise" video and I link to the exact item – I don’t know about you, but I love knowing what other people are using and why they like them.
-The links will take you to amazon.
+These are things you see me using in the "How to Make Mayonnaise" video and I link to the exact item - I don't know about you, but I love knowing what other people are using and why they like them.
+The links will take you to Amazon.

 - Using a food processor makes the blending of the oil a breeze.
 I use this Cuisinart processor and have for about 4 years now.
 I can't say enough about it because it has held up wonderfully for me and the use I give it with our family size!

 - Olive Oil - I have used extra virgin olive oil and virgin olive oil.
 Virgin olive oil has a milder taste and extra virgin is stronger.
 You will have to experiment with the one that you prefer.

 - Lemon Juice – I like to use real lemon juice that comes in a bottle.
 I have tried squeezing my own lemon juice from lemons but since I do not normally keep lemons, the bottle is more convenient.